hummingbot/deploy/autostart_hummingbot_compose/README.md

 ## Getting Started

-If you have installed Docker Compose successfully, the `docker-compose` command should be available in Terminal/Bash:
+In Terminal/Bash, run the following command to check that you have installed Docker Compose successfully:
 ```
 docker-compose
 ```